RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/CallNativeFunction/NotifyCallback/README.md

 ## Description
 Sends the given callback to communicate to Hedgehog Engine 2.

 Unlike native functions, NotifyCallback callbacks do not have their IDs automatically set by the engine; they must be manually specified instead.
-However, Sonic Team still elected to define callback names as global varaiables.
+However, Sonic Team still elected to define callback aliases as global varaiables.

 This native function only exists in Sonic Origins.